nandypi/QrAttendance/ReadMe.md

 > Features of this app

-1. Students must be inside the classroom's GPS range to mark attendance.
+* Students must be inside the classroom's GPS range to mark attendance.
-2. Each student can mark attandance from only one device per day.
+* Each student can mark attandance from only one device per day.
+* La